AnthonySalmeron/SlotMachineExpress/README.md

 -Browser JS concurrently updates the DOM to reflect the change

 To Run:
--Clone this repo
+- Clone this repo
--run npm install
+- run npm install
--run node server.js
+- run node server.js
--go to localhost:5000
+- go to localhost:5000